publicissapient-france/xebikart-car/xebikart-car-setup/readme.md

 pip install ansible==2.7.8
 ```

-Create a file named `ansible-vault` (git-ignored) containing the password to decrypt ansible-vault values.
+Create a file named `ansible-vault` (git-ignored) whose content is the password to decrypt ansible-vault values.

 ### Check setup
 ```